 Additional accident timing information includes:

 Car accident settlement amounts are dictated by a variety of factors including the extent of any injuries, damage to the vehicle, pain and suffering, as well as time missed at work.
 To receive a prediction of what monetary damages you could be paid after your car accident, check out our Settlement Calculator.
 Insurance companies will often offer you much less than what you may be entitled to.
 It is essential that you speak with an attorney in order to be sure you are getting the settlement you deserve.

 Pain and suffering damages are a type of non-economic damages meant to address an injured person’s physical and emotional suffering.
 Those with serious injuries that were not at-fault for their accident may be entitled to compensation for their pain and suffering.
 Insurance companies do not want to pay victims for this intangible damage.
 Hiring an experienced car accident lawyer that will gather medical documentation and witness testimony is vital in building your case

 In Michigan, you have one year to notify your no-fault insurance carrier of an accident.
 Depending on the exact facts of your accident you may have more or less time to notify and/or sue other parties.
 Some auto-accident policies have specific, shorter windows of time in which you must contact your insurance company or the police written into them.
 The best way to guarantee that you are aware of the best course of action is to call a lawyer who has experience handling Michigan car accident cases as soon as possible.

-At the Mike Morse Law Firm, we work on a contingency fee basis.
+At the Mike Morse Injury Law Firm, we work on a contingency fee basis.
 That means you pay us no money until we win your case.
-There are no fees or charges to have us start working on your case.
+There are no fees or charges to have our car accident lawyers start working on your case.
 We only get paid when you receive your settlement check.